 Warning and/or minimum \$50.00 fine and/or behavioural sanction.
 Restitution for damage(s) where applicable.
-Normal point range: 1-3

-- 5.1.1 Cleanliness Standards: Residents are required to maintain their rooms in compliance with the provincial, municipal, and University regulations.
+5.1.1 Cleanliness Standards: Residents are required to maintain their rooms in compliance with the provincial, municipal, and University regulations.
 Students are expected to keep common areas clean and adhere to the proper removal of garbage.
 Improper disposal of refuse, including leaving garbage bags outside of your unit/suite/room or outside of designated garbage area is not permitted.
-Collection of empty containers, bottles or cans that is judged by Residence Staff, for sanitary reasons, to be beyond recycling purposes is not permitted. - 5.1.2 Physically Active Games in Residence Common Areas: Residents are not permitted to participate in potentially destructive activities that may cause personal injuries and/or property damage.
-These activities include, but are not limited to: indoor sports, water fights, using roller blades, skateboards, hockey sticks or bicycles in the buildings. - 5.1.3 Equipment Storage: Residents are not permitted to store any personal belongings or room property in any common or shared living areas.
+Collection of empty containers, bottles or cans that is judged by Residence Staff, for sanitary reasons, to be beyond recycling purposes is not permitted.

+5.1.2 Physically Active Games in Residence Common Areas: Residents are not permitted to participate in potentially destructive activities that may cause personal injuries and/or property damage.
+These activities include, but are not limited to: indoor sports, water fights, using roller blades, skateboards, hockey sticks or bicycles in the buildings.

+5.1.3 Equipment Storage: Residents are not permitted to store any personal belongings or room property in any common or shared living areas.
 No articles can be left outside of doors or in hallways (such as boots, mats, garbage etc.).
 Equipment may include, but is not limited to: bicycles, furniture, sports equipment etc. Sports equipment (such as hockey equipment and bags) must be stored in a designated storage room.
-(See manager about storage). - 5.1.4 Use of Prohibited Appliances: Electrical or other cooking appliances, including but not limited to: toaster ovens, hot plates, kettles, rice cookers, coffee makers, etc. or those containing a heating element or open flame are not allowed. (see section 9.0.0) - 5.1.5 Removal of Residence Property: Removing/relocating furniture from lounges, dining rooms, and other common areas is not permitted. - 5.1.6 Outside furniture: Bringing in outside furniture into residence must be new in it packaging and must approved by a staff member. - 5.1.7 Guests: A guest is any non-resident of a specific room and/or building.
+(See manager about storage).

+5.1.4 Use of Prohibited Appliances: Electrical or other cooking appliances, including but not limited to: toaster ovens, hot plates, kettles, rice cookers, coffee makers, etc. or those containing a heating element or open flame are not allowed. (see section 9.0.0) 5.1.5 Removal of Residence Property: Removing/relocating furniture from lounges, dining rooms, and other common areas is not permitted.

+5.1.6 Guests: A guest is any non-resident of a specific room and/or building.
 Residents are not permitted to host a guest during Welcome/Orientation Week and/or during the duration of exams.
 A guest may not stay for a period of longer than three consecutive nights in the same seven-day period or stay in Residence repeatedly unless pre-approved by the Manager(s) or delegate.
 Residents are responsible at all times for their guest and their behaviour, including informing them of relevant policies.
 In the event of any violation of the Residence Life Community Living Standards by a guest, the host may be sanctioned accordingly.
 Acting as a host for a posted individual and/or a person whose visiting privileges have been revoked is prohibited.
-The Residence Life Administration reserves the right to impose a guest sign-in policy to maintain the security of our Residents and premises. - 5.1.8 Alcohol Use in Residence: Students must abide by all federal and provincial alcohol laws.
+The Residence Life Administration reserves the right to impose a guest sign-in policy to maintain the security of our Residents and premises.

+5.1.7 Alcohol Use in Residence: Students must abide by all federal and provincial alcohol laws.
 Alcohol is not permitted in any common areas.
-Alcohol consumption is prohibited in lobbies, foyers, stairwells, hallways, laundry rooms, common rooms, washrooms, and the gardens/grounds surrounding the Residence buildings. - 5.1.9 Cannabis possession and use in Residence: Cannabis is not allowed in residence or on campus.
-This includes the possession and consumption of cannabis or its by-products and derivatives regardless of form (e.g., cannabis oil or wax, cannabis butter, etc.) and regardless of an individuals' age - 5.1.10 Noise: Unacceptable / excessive noise is not permitted in Residence.
+Alcohol consumption is prohibited in lobbies, foyers, stairwells, hallways, laundry rooms, common rooms, washrooms, and the gardens/grounds surrounding the Residence buildings.

+5.1.8 Cannabis possession and use in Residence: Cannabis is not allowed in residence or on campus.
+This includes the possession and consumption of cannabis or its by-products and derivatives regardless of form (e.g., cannabis oil or wax, cannabis butter, etc.) and regardless of an individuals' age

+5.1.9 Noise: Unacceptable / excessive noise is not permitted in Residence.
 Residents are expected to abide by the rules regarding acceptable noise levels.
 The following quiet hours are observed: